independo-gmbh/leaflet-mapkitmutant/README.md

 The current workaround is to scale down the size of the MapkitMutant so it overlaps the region it reports to cover.

-In practical terms, this means that users should add `minZoom: 3` to their maps.
+In practical terms, this means that users should add `minZoom: 3` to their maps (or set the `maxBounds` of the map to something less than 180 degrees of longitude, or any other similar approach).
 Else, users will not see parts of the map as grey.

-* "Things have a vertical offset at low-ish zoom levels"

-This happens because MapkitJS has a weird way of returning the visible bounds ("region" in mapkitJS parlance) - they don't exactly fit the bounds ("region") that was requested before.

-There's no workaround for this - I just refuse to calculate their buggy latitude offsets.
-I recommend complaining to the MapkitJS devs so that they get their projections right.

 * "I want routing, and placename search, and traffic, and streetview"